-As part of the De-merger a so-called 403 Declaration was filed by RSG with the trade register pursuant to Section 2:403 of the DCC ("Section 403") in respect of Schiphol Nederland.
+As part of the De-merger a so-called 403 Declaration (as defined below) was filed by RSG with the trade register of the Dutch Chamber of Commerce pursuant to section 2:403 of the DCC ("Section 403") in respect of Schiphol Nederland.
 In general, Section 403 provides an exemption from the requirement on Dutch subsidiary companies to prepare full and complete published audited annual accounts.
-In order to qualify for this exemption, the following requirements, inter alia, had to be fulfilled: (a) the financial information of Schiphol Nederland had to be consolidated into the audited and published accounts of RSG; (b) RSG had to issue a declaration in accordance with Section 403 ("403 Declaration") in writing that it assumes joint and several liability for the obligations of Schiphol Nederland, which resulted from legal acts performed by Schiphol Nederland; and (c) the 403 Declaration had to be filed with the trade register together with the audited consolidated financial statements of RSG.
+In order to qualify for this exemption, the following requirements, inter alia, had to be fulfilled: (a) the financial information of Schiphol Nederland had to be consolidated into the audited and published accounts of RSG; (b) RSG had to issue a declaration in accordance with Section 403 ("403 Declaration") in writing that it assumes joint and several liability for the obligations of Schiphol Nederland, which resulted from legal acts performed by Schiphol Nederland; and (c) the 403 Declaration had to be filed with the trade register of the Dutch Chamber of Commerce together with the audited consolidated financial statements of RSG.
 The requirements set out in Section 403 have been satisfied and therefore it will not be necessary for Schiphol Nederland to prepare any audited or published accounts subject to the following paragraph.

 RSG is entitled, in accordance with Section 403, to terminate the joint and several liability pursuant to Section 403 by filing a declaration to this effect with the trade register.
 Upon such document being filed, RSG will not be jointly and severally liable for any liabilities resulting from legal acts entered into by Schiphol Nederland after the date of such filing and Schiphol Nederland will then be obliged to prepare and make public audited annual accounts.
-As for the liabilities resulting from legal acts entered into by Schiphol Nederland before the date of such filing, RSG will remain jointly and severally liable until (i) Schiphol Nederland no longer forms part of Royal Schiphol Group, (ii) a notice of the intention to terminate has been available for inspection with the trade register for two months, (iii) two months have passed since an announcement has been published in a national newspaper stating that the notice referred to in (ii) above is available for inspection at the trade register, and (iv) no creditor has filed an opposition within the permitted time, or where such opposition has been filed, it has been withdrawn or declared unfounded by final court judgment.
+As for the liabilities resulting from legal acts entered into by Schiphol Nederland before the date of such filing, RSG will remain jointly and severally liable until (i) Schiphol Nederland no longer forms part of Royal Schiphol Group, (ii) a notice of the intention to terminate has been available for inspection with the trade register of the Dutch Chamber of Commerce for two months, (iii) two months have passed since an announcement has been published in a national newspaper stating that the notice referred to in (ii) above is available for inspection at the trade register, and (iv) no creditor has filed an opposition within the permitted time, or where such opposition has been filed, it has been withdrawn or declared unfounded by final court judgment.